ExpHP/thpages/static/content/anm/concepts.md

 * A field on the ANM VM is set to some number representing the type of event.
-* The next time the VM is [ticked](#anm/ontick-ondraw), it will check this field, and search the script for a matching :ref[anm:case] instruction if it is nonzero.
+* The next time the VM is [ticked](#anm/ontick-ondraw), it will check this field, and search the script for a matching :ref{r=anm:case} instruction if it is nonzero.
 * When it finds one:
     + It will jump to the matching label and set the current time to its [time label](#anm/concepts&a=time).
-    + Right before doing so, it will save the current time and instruction pointer so that they can be potentially restored with :ref[anm:caseReturn].
+    + Right before doing so, it will save the current time and instruction pointer so that they can be potentially restored with :ref{r=anm:caseReturn}.
-    + It will enable the "visible" bitflag if not already (see :ref[anm:visible]).
+    + It will enable the "visible" bitflag if not already (see :ref{r=anm:visible}).

 ### An example